MicrosoftDocs/power-platform/power-platform/admin/notifications-explained.md

 ![Planned and unplanned maintenance banner](../admin/media/Maintenance-Notification-Banner.png "Maintenance Notification Banner")

 ## Communications for releases, package deployments, and awareness
 Communications can be informational in nature, drive specific actions, or both.
-The target audience for these communications are System Administrators or individuals designated to run the service.
+The target audience for these communications is System Administrators or individuals designated to run the service.
 You can easily identify these by the light-blue banner.

 ![General awareness email banner](../admin/media/Customer-Notification-Banner.png "Customer Notification Banner")